CornellDataScience/info1998/final_project.md

 > **Week 4:** Continue to clean and visualize your data and preform any necessary feature engineering.
 Finalize your hypothesis and question.

 > **Week 5:** Create some visualizations.
-Complete the midsemester check-in anytime between now and before lecture 7.

 > **Week 6:** Begin to think about which models you may want to use.
 Be sure to consider if your problem is a regression problem or a classification problem.
+Complete the midsemester check-in anytime between now and before lecture 8.

 > **Week 7:** Continue with model construction.
 Consider if you should be using cross validation in your project.